OpsMx/standard-isd-gitops/upgrade/README.md

       - Click setup
       - Click Spinnaker tab at the top.
 Check if "External Accounts" and "Pipeline-promotion" columns show "yes".
 If any of them is "no":
       - Click "edit" on the 3 dots on the far right.
 Check the values already filled in, make changes if required and click "update".
-      - Restart the halyard pod by clicking "Sync Accounts to Spinnaker" in the Cloud Accounts tab or simply delete the halayard pod
+      - Restart the halyard pod by clicking "Sync Accounts to Spinnaker" in the Cloud Accounts tab or simply delete the halyard pod

 ## If things go wrong during upgrade
 *As we have a gitops installer, recovering from a failed install/upgrade is very easy.
 In summary, we simply delete all objects are re-apply.
 Please follow the steps below to recover.*